 I’m not sure if my research is a good fit.
 How can I get feedback?

-Please visit the Funded Research section of our website for more information on our funding priorities.
-If you still have questions or would like feedback on whether your research project may be of interest, please email firstname.lastname@example.org with a brief description of your research and the question(s) you have for us.
+If you still have questions or would like feedback about whether your research project may be of interest, please email firstname.lastname@example.org with a brief description of your research and the question(s) you have.

 Explore the Equitable Growth network of experts around the country and get answers to today's most pressing questions!